valmont2k/opsi-migrate-to-another-server/README.md

 10) run step6.sh
 11) move command1.sh file to new server and run it
 12) move command2.sh file to new server and run it
+13)  change on old opsi server opsi url all clients to new(showing new server)

 it's all!